-HMOs must submit to the Department for review and approval a Care Management Staff Training Plan.
-This Staff Training Plan shall be submitted to the Department as part of the certification application review process and upon the Department's request.
+HMOs must submit to the Department for review and approval a Care Management Staff Training Plan upon Department's request.
+The training plan must demonstrate how the HMO ensures staff are appropriately trained and supported to provide care management services to members.